digilogistist/NEStonia/readme.txt

 5. Lead Exposure.

-    This PCB is manufactured using lead-based HASL (Hot Air Solder Leveling) finish.
+    The NEStonia PCB is manufactured using lead-based HASL (Hot Air Solder Leveling) finish.

     Contains lead (Pb), which is known to be toxic if ingested or improperly handled.